 Booking and Getting There: What to Know

-The editorial angle worth applying to Canales 5 is not one of scarcity or prestige, but of accessibility with intention.
+The editorial angle worth applying to Canales 5 is one of accessibility with intention.
 Unlike the top-tier Spanish restaurants that define the country's international reputation, including El Celler de Can Roca in Girona, DiverXO in Madrid, or Mugaritz in Errenteria, where bookings can run months ahead and cancellation policies are strict, a brasserie in Cartagena's historic centre operates on a more approachable timeline.
 Visitors planning a trip to Murcia should still book in advance for weekend evenings, when the city's dining rooms fill with locals alongside tourists, but the booking pressure here is nothing close to what applies at, say, Arzak in San Sebastián or Azurmendi in Larrabetzu.

 Cartagena itself is accessible from Murcia city by regional train in under an hour, and from Alicante by road in approximately ninety minutes.
 The historic centre, where Calle Canales sits, is compact and walkable; visitors staying in the city can reach most addresses on foot.
 For those arriving specifically to eat well in the region before moving on, pairing a Cartagena evening with a stop at Quique Dacosta in Dénia further north makes geographic and culinary sense, as both destinations speak to the Mediterranean coastal register, though at considerably different points on the commitment spectrum.

-Contact details and current hours for Canales 5 are leading confirmed directly or through a current booking platform before travelling, as the information available through third-party sources varies.
 Visitors with specific dietary requirements should flag these at the time of booking rather than on arrival, which is standard practice at any structured-menu operation in Spain.

 Cartagena in the Broader Spanish Dining Map